ograva/metric-matrix/README.md

    - Choose a child to solve for
    - Set a target value and click "⚡ Compute Child Value"
    - Review the computed result and click "✔️ Apply Value" to update
+5. **Switch visualization views**: Use the "Tree View" / "Diagram View" toggle to see your formulas as a hierarchical tree or interactive graph
+6. **Edit nodes inline**: Click on any node name in the tree to open an inline editor for its properties
-5. **Export your work**: Click "💾 Export Tree" to save as JSON
+7. **Export your work**: Click "💾 Export Tree" to save as JSON
-6. **Import later**: Click "📂 Import Tree" to restore a saved tree
+8. **Import later**: Click "📂 Import Tree" to restore a saved tree
-7. **Create your own**: Use the form to add new factor or formula nodes
+9. **Create your own**: Use the form to add new factor or formula nodes

 ## Project Structure

 - `src/app/models/formula-node.model.ts` - Data models for nodes and registry
 - `src/app/services/formula-tree.service.ts` - Tree operations, formula evaluation, node management, and reverse calculation
-- `src/app/formula-tree/` - Recursive tree visualization component
+- `src/app/formula-tree/` - Recursive tree visualization component with inline editing
 - `src/app/formula-builder/` - Main UI for building and editing trees
+- `src/app/gojs-diagram/` - GoJS-based graph visualization component
 - `src/app/home/` - Landing page with feature overview

 ## Technical Details